xbeat/Machine-Learning/README.md

 Bias-Variance Tradeoff in Machine Learning Models

 The bias-variance tradeoff is a fundamental concept in machine learning that describes the relationship between the accuracy of a model on the training data (bias) and its ability to generalize to new, unseen data (variance).
 This tradeoff arises due to the complexity of the model and the amount of data available for training.

+## Introduction to Large Language Models

+Understanding LLM Tokenization

+Tokenization is the fundamental process of converting raw text into numerical tokens that language models can process.
+This implementation demonstrates a basic tokenizer using character-level encoding, similar to what more sophisticated models use as their foundation.

 ## Strategy Pattern and Stability of Sorting Algorithms in Python